raspberrypilearning/packaging-your-code/en/step_2.md

 --- /task ---

-You should see your motivating message appear.
+You should see your motivating message appear!

 ![motivate me](images/motivate_me.gif)

-**Note:** There is an example [solution](https://github.com/raspberrypilearning/packaging-your-code/tree/master/en/solutions) in the github repository for this project.
+**Note:** there is an example [solution](https://github.com/raspberrypilearning/packaging-your-code/tree/master/en/solutions) in the GitHub repository for this project.